carlton368/phoenix_pipeline_tool/README.md

 ```

 ### HOW TO START
+1. Edit core/config.ini with your settings
+- Update Shotgun credentials
+- Configure Maya/Nuke executable locations

-1. Open your terminal and navigate to the directory:
+2. Open your terminal and navigate to the directory:
 ```bash
 cd phoenix_pipeline_tool
 ```